- 17 Dec 2012

 An Outside-Inside Evolution in Gender and Professional Work

-Executive Summary — How do organizations adapt to social transformation?
+Overview — How do organizations adapt to social transformation?
 In the US, one of the most visible changes in employment since the 1980s—the growing representation of highly educated women—has challenged widely held understandings about gender and professional work.
 Although much is known about social institutions and social issues at the institutional and organizational levels, researchers still know very little about how individual organizations experience and internalize gradual shifts in deeply held social understandings.
 To bridge the gap, this study analyzes nearly 20 years of data to explore the adaptation of one professional service firm to an increase in women in the professional workforce and the shifting discourse around gender and work.
 Findings show that the firm internalized shifts in the social institution of gender through iterated cycles of analysis and action, integrating external pressures from the changing social institution of gender into its beliefs, structure, policies, programs, and practices.
 Overall, the study reveals how the interplay between activities and beliefs directs the pace and course of organizational change over time.
 Key concepts include:

 - This paper examines how a social institution like gender plays out across multiple levels of analysis-organization and environment-over time.